-HVAC professionals check the temperature calibration, clean the connections, and check if the batteries need to be changed.
-When your thermostat starts acting up, you can learn some basic methods for how to troubleshoot it in our thermostat not reaching set temperature blog.
+HVAC professionals check the temperature calibration, clean the connections, and inspect if the batteries need to be changed.
+If your thermostat starts acting up, you can learn some basic methods for how to troubleshoot it in our thermostat not reaching set temperature blog.

 Airflow Assessment For HVAC System Tune Up

-Air flow plays a critical role in how comfortable we are in our home.
-A furnace's efficiency decreases drastically without proper airflow.
-During a furnace tune up by an HVAC specialist, they will assess the efficiency of your air flow by performing tests to determine the static pressure.
-Next, they look over your duct work, make sure all vents and registers are open and working properly, and close your damper.
-Also, if you our gold member, they certainly make sure to change your furnace filter!
-A simple step that goes a long way.
+Air flow plays a critical role in how comfortable we are in our homes, as a furnace's efficiency decreases drastically without proper airflow.
+During a furnace tune up by an HVAC specialist, they assess the efficiency of a house's air flow by performing tests to determine the static pressure.
+Next, they look over the duct work, make sure all vents and registers are open and working properly, and close the damper.
+Also, if you are one of our gold members, they certainly make sure to change your furnace filter, a simple step that goes a long way!

 Finally, at the end of the furnace tune-up, our HVAC specialists will provide homeowners with a System Health Report.
-This contains a thorough account of everything your technician examined and its current status.
+This contains a thorough account of everything they examined and the system's current status.

 Prepare For The Cold